How to Make a Pecan Pie (Even If You’ve Never Baked One Before)

 Step-by-Step Instructions

-Mix dry ingredients: In a large bowl, stir together flour and salt.
+Mix dry ingredients: In a large bowl, stir together the flour and salt.

-Add butter: Cut the chilled butter into the flour mixture until it resembles coarse crumbs (you can use a pastry cutter or your fingers).
+Add butter: Cut the chilled butter into the flour mixture until it resembles coarse crumbs.

-Form the dough: Mix gently until the dough just comes together.
-If some areas are still dry, add a touch more ice water.
+Form the dough: Mix just until the dough comes together.
+Add a touch more ice water if needed.

-Chill: Shape the dough into a disc, wrap it in plastic wrap, and refrigerate for at least 30 minutes.
+Chill: Shape the dough into a disc, wrap, and refrigerate for at least 30 minutes.

 Preheat oven: Set your oven to 350°F.

-Mix the filling: In a bowl, whisk together the pecans, corn syrup, eggs, sugar, vanilla, melted butter, and salt until well combined.
+Mix the filling: In a bowl, whisk together the pecans, corn syrup, eggs, sugar, vanilla, melted butter, and salt until smooth.

 Tips for the Perfect Pecan Pie